uandmeatadeli/SpellingChecker/README.md

 ## Test Files

+# Installation and Running Instructions

+Use "make" command to run Makefile and compile all files:

+make

+Choose a test and run it using the following commands:

+./spchk  <dict_path> <test_file>

+Ex: ./spchk  /usr/share/dict/words basic_test.txt

+To remove files created by make:

+make clean

 The project includes several test files to validate the functionality of `spchk`, such as `basic_test.txt`, `cap.txt`, `hypen.txt`, `new.txt`, `punc.txt`, and `kanye.txt`.
 These files contain various test cases, including words with hyphens, punctuation, capitalization variations, and actual lyrics for real-world testing.

 ## Building and Running